Skip to content

 A rogue DHCP server responds to DHCPDISCOVER messages with incorrect configuration: a wrong gateway (routing traffic through the attacker), wrong DNS servers (redirecting name resolution to attacker-controlled servers), or a short lease time (causing frequent renewals that disrupt connectivity).

-The following script monitors DHCP traffic and alerts when it detects DHCPOFFER messages from unauthorized server IPs.
+The following script monitors DHCP traffic and alerts when the script detects DHCPOFFER messages from unauthorized server IPs.

 from scapy.all import sniff, DHCP, BOOTP, IP